-Note: 4.94 Mt of marginal material at a grade of 0.56% is not included in this table.
+Note:4.94 Mt of marginal material at a grade of 0.56% is not included in this table.

-This work is preliminary in nature, it includes inferred mineral resources that are considered too speculative geologically to have modifying factors applied to them that would enable them to be categorized as mineral reserves, and there is no certainty that this economic assessment will be realized.
+The PEA is preliminary in nature, that it includes Inferred Mineral Resources that are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as Mineral Reserves, and there is no certainty that the PEA will be realized.
+Mineral Resources that are not Mineral Reserves do not have demonstrated economic viability.